ricky8k/Simple-Vector-Add-Sub-Calculator/README.md

 You will need:
 - Python (works with 3.9.2)

-Download `Simple.Vector.Add-Sub.Calculator.py` from the Releases tab.
+Download the desired version from the Releases tab.
 Run/open to start the script.

 There are multiple variations of this program:
 - `Simple.Vector.Add-Sub.Calculator.2-V.py` | 2 Vectors